Be informed about your auto loan, with these helpful tips.

 The amount borrowed will be divided into monthly installments that will be paid back over a set number of years.
 The length of that period will dictate the size of your monthly car payment.
 For example, if a car buyer with a $20,000 loan, 60-month term and 6 percent APR they would end up with a monthly payment of $387.
 If they were to increase the length of the loan to 72 months, the payment drops to $331, although total amount of interest charges will increase.
 Car loans typically range from three to seven years, with six years being the average, and the longer loan’s terms, typically come with higher APRs.

-5. Year of Vehicle
+5. Age of the Vehicle